glf30/LAB-Video-Game-Library-API/README.md

 - **`sortBy`**
   Specifies the field to sort platforms by.
 Supported fields are:
-  - `title` — Sorts platforms alphabetically by their name.
+  - `name` — Sorts platforms alphabetically by their name.
   - `releaseYear` — Sorts platforms by their release year.

 **Example requests:**

-- `GET /api/platforms?sortBy=title`
+- `GET /api/platforms?sortBy=name`
   Returns platforms sorted alphabetically.

 - `GET /api/platforms?sortBy=releaseYear`
   Returns platforms sorted by release year from oldest to newest.

-  **Default sorting:** If no `sortBy` parameter is provided, games should be sorted alphabetically by `title` in ascending order.
+  **Default sorting:** If no `sortBy` parameter is provided, games should be sorted alphabetically by `name` in ascending order.

 ## Bonus Goals